younginnovations/internship-challenges/programming/library-management/readme.md

 ### **What you need to do**

 * If you haven't already, take a [git class in codeschool](https://www.simplilearn.com/learn-git-basics-skillup).
-* Once complete, create a private repo called "yipl-library" in [github](https://github.com/new)
+* Once complete, create a private repo called "yipl-backend-2025" in [github](https://github.com/new)
 * Solve the problem detailed below
 * Push your code to the repo (make sure that you have multiple commits with proper messages)
 * Invite yi-internship to that particular private repo